Ben Wilmot: Stoke City

 Wilmot pictured during his time at Stoke City in 2024.

 Described as playing "a pivotal role" in Watford's automatic promotion-winning season, Wilmot attracted transfer interest from a number of clubs.
 He signed for Championship club Stoke City for an undisclosed fee on 24 June 2021, agreeing a four-year contract.
 He scored his first goal for the club, a 30-yard strike, in a 2–1 home defeat to Preston North End on 3 January 2022, a goal that won the Championship Goal of the Month award for January and was later nominated for the EFL Goal of the Season award.
 Wilmot made 39 appearances during the 2021–22 season as Stoke finished 14th in the Championship.
 He was voted the club's Player of the Year for the 2022–23 season, having made 41 appearances and scored three goals.
 Wilmot sustained a season-ending back fracture in a match against West Bromwich Albion on 17 April 2023.

 Wilmot signed a three-year contract extension with Stoke on 12 May 2023.
 Having started the 2023–24 season as a regular in the first team, Wilmot sustained a knee injury after colliding with the goalpost in a match against Southampton in October 2023, which limited him to 29 appearances.
 During the 2024–25 season, Wilmot formed a central defensive partnership with Ashley Phillips, making 42 appearances as Stoke avoided relegation on the final day of the season.

+Appointed captain by Mark Robins for the 2025–26 season, Wilmot scored twice in a 2–2 draw with Leicester City on 21 February 2026.
+He made 37 appearances as Stoke finished 17th, although his season ended prematurely through injury.
+Stoke exercised a 12-month extension clause in his contract in May 2026.